tapih/dotfiles/README.md

 - [Enable Unicode UTF-8](https://togeonet.co.jp/post-13850).
 - [Increase key repeat speed](https://www.pasoble.jp/windows/10/keyboard-sokudo-settei.html).
 - Update the setting of Mozc to use Ctrl+Space to toggle IME.
-- Download autohotkey.ahk and place it in the startup folder.
+- Download autohotkey.ahk and place a shortcut it in the startup folder.

 #### Appearance

+- Use Dark theme.
 - Show accent color on window borders via Personalization > Colors > Show accent color on title bars and windows borders.
 - Disable the window animation of the Windows system via Settings > Accesibility > Animation effects.